 Until now, that is.
 The Greatest Night Of The Jazz Age is being reborn, courtesy of The Lost Estate.
 The West London experience makers put together fascinating immersive experiences that transport you into new worlds and stories.
 Fresh off their last production, ‘The Great Christmas Feast’, which drummed up rave reviews, they are now treating London to a night of dancing, drinking, dining and world-class jazz.
 At the heart of the evening will be The 58th Street House Band, led by star trumpeter Rory Simmons (bandleader for Jamie Cullum and Blur amongst others).
 They’ll be providing a sensational soundtrack to your evening, full of sizzling Jazz Age classics, while a cast of award-winning actors, vocalists and dancers, led by Suanne Braun as Belle herself, perform a theatrical epic that keeps your eyes glued to the stage.

-Found just a few minutes walk from West Kensington tube station, the experience runs every evening from Tuesday to Sunday at 6pm, with additional afternoon shows at the weekend at 12pm.
-This experience is not to be missed, make sure you sign up now to lose yourself in the wild wonders of The Lost Estate.
+evenings in August doors at 6pm, with Matinee performances every Saturday from 12pm.
+This experience is not to be missed, make sure you buy now as tickets are selling out fast, and get ready to lose yourself in the wild wonders of The Lost Estate.